Today we live in a fast-paced lifestyle. High stress can cause many health related problems, such as hypertension, diabetes and primary headache.

 Acupuncture generally is very safe and considered as side effects-free.
 A registered practitioner is knowledgeable about the anatomy of the human body and possesses the proper skills for acupuncture techniques.
 Single-use needles are always used for infection control.
 It is generally advised against having acupuncture treatments on an empty stomach, as it can sometimes stimulate a dizziness feeling.

 Ready to schedule an acupuncture appointment?
-Contact our Don Mills and Thornhill clinics if you have any questions regarding acupuncture treatment.
+Contact our Don Mills clinic if you have any questions regarding acupuncture treatment.
 We would be happy to assist you toward a healthy recovery.